Water line replacement frequency

 How much does it cost to replace water lines?

-The cost of water line replacement can vary widely depending on the size of your home, the materials used, and the complexity of the job.
-On average, homeowners can expect to pay between $2,000 and $5,000 for a full water line replacement.
+The cost to replace water lines can vary widely depending on the size of your home, the material of the pipes, and the complexity of the job.
+Most homeowners can expect to pay between $2,000 and $10,000 for a full water line replacement by a professional plumber.

 Connect with certified professionals in your area